mhoemmen/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

     * Remove `access` Precondition, since it is implied by the Effects being equivalent to using `assume_aligned`.

     * Update Compiler Explorer <a href="https://godbolt.org/z/x1erq98cK">implementation link</a>.

+    * Add alignment precondition to `aligned_accessor` class, and add nonwording section "Standard accessors already impose preconditions that propagate to `mdspan` construction" that explains the "class-wide" preconditions on data handles given to `default_accessor` and `aligned_accessor`.

 # Purpose of this paper